dandavison/dandavison.github.io/pages/classical-mechanics.md

 and the circle rotates by a few degrees, then you move further in space than if you were closer in to the center.

+### Newton's second law as a differential equation

+A key point seems to be: view Newton's second law $F = ma$ as a differential equation<sup>2</sup>:

+$$m \ddot r = F$$

+I'm understanding this as follows: You know what forces are acting on the body in question.
+You want to know how the position of the body will evolve through
+time: $r(t)$.
+This is a function satisfying the following differential
+equation: the second derivative with respect to time of $r(t)$, times $m$, is equal to the net force acting on the body.

+In practice: in a typical problem you have some expression for $F$ derived from consideration of a diagram showing forces acting on the body.
+You might be able to discover $r(t)$ by finding a function whose second derivative is $F$.

+### Conservation of momentum

+Momentum is mass times velocity, $p = m\dot r$, so another way of stating the second law is: rate of change of momentum is equal to force.
+In a multi-particle system the forces-and-reaction-forces of the third law cancel each other out when summing the rate of change of momentum of the whole system.
+So, total momentum doesn't change due to internal forces (but it does if there are external forces).

+pp 21-23 show that conservation of momentum does not hold when considering magnetic and electrostatic forces between charged particles moving close to the speed of light.
+However I am unfamiliar with those forces and with the "right-hand rule" for fields/forces and I haven't understood this section.

 ----------------------------------------------------------------------------

 <sup>1</sup> You can prove this by writing the unit vector in Cartesian